Mathias Kneißl

-Mathias Kneißl, known as Robber Kneißl (in German Räuber Kneißl, in Austro-Bavarian Raiba Kneißl), (4 August 1875 in Unterweikertshofen – 21 February 1902) was a German outlaw, poacher and popular antihero in the Bavarian folklore of the Dachau district when the Kingdom of Bavaria was part of the Second Reich.
-Chased by scores of green-uniformed rural policemen, who were already widely considered to be corrupt and who were further disliked for being Franconians who could not speak the local Upper Bavarian dialect, Kneißl became a folk hero to the local populatiom because of his repeated humiliations of the police.
+Mathias Kneißl) [in English: "Kneissel"], known as Robber Kneissl (in German Räuber Kneißl, in Austro-Bavarian Raiba Kneißl), (4 August 1875 in Unterweikertshofen – 21 February 1902) was a German outlaw, poacher and popular antihero in the Bavarian folklore of the Dachau district when the Kingdom of Bavaria was part of the German Empire.
+Chased by scores of green-uniformed rural policemen, who were already widely considered to be corrupt and who were further disliked for being Franconians who could not speak the local Upper Bavarian dialect, Kneissl became a folk hero to the local population because of his repeated humiliations of the police.
 According to German forensic scientist Mark Benecke, Mathias Kneissl never saw himself as a Robin Hood figure and was, in reality, "just a man who went astray with no way of getting back."

-Life
+Early life

-Mathias Kneißl was born on 4 August, 1875, as the eldest of six children of a poor innkeeper.
+Mathias Kneissl was born on 4 August 1875, as the eldest of six children of a poor innkeeper.
 In 1886 his parents, who were later described as having "unknown origins" and as, "ill-tempered", purchased the mill at Sulzemoos Schacher.
 The mill was "a strategically remote location", and was often used as a secret meeting place for local criminals.

-When he was twelve years of age, a school report card wrote about Kneissl, "He is not totally devoid of gifts, but he is lazy beyond imagination.
+When he was 12 years old, a school report card wrote about Kneissl, "He is not totally devoid of gifts, but he is lazy beyond imagination.
 He never pays attention, his output doesn't exist.
 It is useless to scold him or punish him.
 He has no love of school whatsoever."

+Career

 Kneissl then began accompanying his brothers at an early age while poaching.
 At age 16 he was imprisoned for the first time, because members of his family were suspected of cattle raiding.
 His father was arrested for plundering the pilgrimage shrine of Herrgottsruh at Friedberg in 1892 and died soon after while in police custody in the town of Dachau.
 Soon after, Kneissl's mother was also arrested and imprisoned for poaching and her sons began to skip school in favor of similarly poaching instead.

-On 2 November 1893, Police Constables Gösswein and Förtsch arrived at the Schacher Mill to arrest Mathias and Alois Kneissl for poaching.
-Instead of surrendering peacefully, the Kneissl brothers opened fire, severely wounded both officers, and fled the scene.
-After being arrested a few days later, the Kneissl brothers were put on trial for robbery, poaching, receiving stolen goods, resisting arrest, and attempted murder.
-They were found guilty; Alois Kneissl was sentenced to 15 years imprisonment.
-Mathias Kneissl received a sentence of 6 years.